nate-gillman/fourier-head/toy_example_audio/README.md

                 info.json
 ```

 The script will download a [dataset](https://huggingface.co/datasets/meganwei/syntheory) from HuggingFace Hub, requiring about 1.2 GB of disk space.
+More information and the code that generates the SynTheory dataset is here: [SynTheory GitHub](https://github.com/brown-palm/syntheory)

 When all of the models finish training and evaluating, the graph we show in the paper will be written to disk as a `.png` file.
 Check the folder:
 ```bash